L'Isle-sur-la-Sorgue antiques fair with tables set out with all kinds of odd antique pieces in tree lined street

 Chatou, Yveline, Île-de-France

-Sep 27-Oct 6, 2024: Foire de Chatou.
+Mar 7-16, 2025: Foire de Chatou.
 Originating from a centuries-old Ham Fair, it then became the Foire à la Brocante et aux Jambons (Flea Market and Hams Fair) in 1840.
 It still features food (and pork and ham) as well as oysters and wine but its main purpose is antiques, offered by over 700 dealers to 35,000 visitors.
+It’s one of the biggest, and most popular, antique fairs in France.
+It’s on the Ile des Impressionnistes, north east of Paris

 Houilles, Yveline, Île-de-France